Gimlettt/YuAndZeng/chrome-extension/README.md

 A Chrome extension that tracks your YouTube viewing history in real-time, captures video titles and URLs, and syncs data to your backend.

-Built for hackathons with a modern, beautiful UI! ✨
+Developed by memories.ai with a modern, beautiful UI! ✨

 ## 🌟 Features